-If you have major damage or decay to your teeth are at risk of significant oral health issues that can cause additional tooth decay or infection.
-Dr. Carol Jin D.D.S., can fit you with a dental crown in her San Ramon office that is comfortable and natural in your mouth.
+Damaged teeth can be uncomfortable and lead to additional oral health issues, but Dr. Carol Jin, D.D.S., can fit you with a dental crown in her San Ramon office that is comfortable and natural in your mouth.
+Also known as tooth caps, which can help prevent infection and additional tooth decay.

 What Is A Dental Crown?